apache/trafficcontrol/docs/source/api/v2/servicecategories.rst

 Request Structure
 -----------------
-:name:  The name of the new service category
+:name:        This :term:`Service Category`'s name
+:tenantId:    An integral, unique identifier for the :term:`Tenant` that owns this :term:`Service Category`

 .. code-block:: http
 	:caption: Request Example